Western Animation: CatDog

 - They still made 5 episodes after that, which were not aired in the USA until years after the fact.

-- Gratuitous Spanish: Lola and the Peruvian Vampire Ticks.
+- Gratuitous Spanish: Lola, the Peruvian Vampire Ticks, and Esperanza.

 - Gym Class Rope Climb: In "Back to School," Cliff is the gym teacher, and takes joy in making the students do this.
 Cat manages to do it successfully, however, humiliating Cliff in the process.

 - Halloween Episode: Dog is bitten by a Peruvian vampire tick and turns into a vampire.
 Cat, who's wearing a garlic lei for his costume, is not affected.
 Lola tells Cat that this can be reversed if he soaks Dog in garlic juice by the twelfth stroke of midnight.
 Over the course of the episode, everyone turns into vampires, but Cat manages to soak everyone in garlic juice before the time is up.
 Winslow ends up being bitten by a werewolf and everyone running for their lives

 - Heroic Dog: Dog tries to become a literal one in "Dog the Mighty."
 He's not that good at it until the end, when he manages to really save the day.

 - Hidden Depths: Each of the Greasers has at least one trait they kept secret or never bothered telling anyone about.